Tarrin376/Quant-Backtesting-Engine/README.md

 > cd build
 ```

-### 3. Build executable with CMake (the executable should be generated in the /bin directory)
+### 3. Build executable with CMake (the executable will be generated in the /bin directory)
 ```bash
 > cmake ..
 > cmake --build .